Workshop “Cypress Swamps Magic”

 Lodging: Cabins lodging is included in the workshop’s tuition (2 people per bedroom).

 Day 0.
 November 5, Sunday

-Also during this meeting we will have informal class where we will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on a number of professional tricks for shooting powerful nature images, such as:
+Also, during this meeting, we will have an informal class where we will teach a variety of photo techniques that will help you improve your skills and your artistic vision, focusing on several professional tricks for shooting powerful nature images, such as: